mt1271029562/learngit/readme.txt

-git is a version control  system.
+Git is a distributed version control system.
 Git is free software.
+my name is mtt  ,today is 20190716